fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 `cpu_utilization` is the autoscaling signal.
 If CPU utilization is above this value, Google Cloud will create new FGT instances.
 Google Cloud will also delete idle FGT instances if CPU utilization is low for a long time.

-`autohealing.health_check_port` is the port used for health checks by autohealing.
-Autohealing recreates VM instances if your application cannot be reached by the health check.
-Set it to 0 to disable autohealing. `load_balancer.health_check_port` is used for the load balancer and it can't be disabled.
-Normally, `autoscaler.autohealing.health_check_port` and `load_balancer.health_check_port` should have the same port number, and its default is 8008 for FortiGates.
+`autohealing.health_check_port` is the port used for health checks by autohealing and health checks by load balancers.

 #### Additional FGT configuration script.

 **NOTE: After deploying this terraform project, changing the variable `config_script` (and contents in `config_file`) will not change the FortiGate configuration.**

-The following script is just an example: it allows all inbound and outbound traffic, and it also allows traffic between your VPCs (protected LANs).
+The following script is just an example: it allows all traffic between port1 and port2.

 Please modify the script based on your needs.

 ```
 config_script = <<EOF
 config firewall policy
-    # Allow all internal to external traffic
+    # Allow all port2 to port1 traffic
     edit 0
-        set name "internal_to_external"
+        set name "port2_to_port1"
         set srcintf "port2"
         set dstintf "port1"
         set action accept